What to Wear:

 - If you are planning on displaying your portraits on the wall, keep the colors of that room in mind when selecting your outfits.

 - Nice shoes or barefoot.
 Heels are always flattering for women.
-Keep footwear age appropriate.
+Keep footwear neutral, avoid colorful shoes.

 - Flatter your figure.

 - Classic but current.
 Do not use extremely date-able trends.

 - Layers are a great way to add interest.

 - Avoid anything to loose or baggy and anything that is too tight.